HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>Testing / Debugging tips</summary>

  - While testing (in play mode):
    - You can changing values in the Inpsector and they will not be saved.
-This allows you to experiement with a different values easily.
+This allows you to experiment with a different values easily.
  - Use Project Settings -> Time 'Time Scale' to make everything move faster or slower.

 <hr></details>